Missed the conference? Purchase a post conference virtual package!

 Due to the number of presentations, we are unable to make photocopies of any presentation materials, either onsite or prior to the conference.
 We encourage you to post your presentation and any support materials to the conference proceedings repository.
 If you feel you must provide handouts during your presentation, we recommend bringing at least 35-50 copies.
 If there are extra handouts, you may bring them to the Registration Desk and they will be displayed for others to pick-up.

 Yes!
 Lets work together to create some buzz about your participation in this conference!
 Please promote your own presentation as well as the conference in general to your colleagues and social networks.
-The Twitter handle for this conference is @sloancblended; the hashtag for this conference is #blend13.
+The Twitter handle is @OLCToday; the hashtag for this conference is #aln14.
 Feel free to create hashtag for your own presentation as well.
-Presenters may email their Twitter hashtags to firstname.lastname@example.org by May 6th for inclusion in the program book.
-We also suggest you post hashtags at the start of your session and encourage attendees to use them.

-- The electronic poster session runs 5:30pm-6:30pm on Monday, July 8.
-You may set up for your poster session in the Executive Ballroom at 5::00pm.
+- There are two electronic poster sessions on Thursday, October 30.
+Session 1 runs 10:55am-11:55am; Session 2 runs runs 3:00pm-4:00pm.
+You may set up for your poster session in the Exhibit Hall (Atlantic) in the hour prior to your poster session.
 You will find signs on the tables in that area indicating in which space you should set-up your equipment.
 However, do not leave your laptop unattended at anytime in the poster presentation area.
-We recommend instead that you leave the prior session a little early to give yourself plenty of time to set-up your laptop for your electronic poster presentation.
+We recommend instead that you leave the Concurrent Session xx sessions a little early to give yourself plenty of time to set-up your laptop for your electronic poster presentation.

 - There will be two poster sessions at each 8' long counter-high table, with one presenter on each end of the table occupying a 3-4' space.
 When you enter the room to set-up, you will find a sign indicating the location of your session.